athemes/Cali/readme.txt

 == Description ==

-Mode is a modern theme designed with fashion blogs in mind.
+Cali is a calirn theme designed with fashion blogs in mind.
 It features a posts carousel, awesome typography, various theme options you can use to customize the look of your site and much more.

 == Installation ==